adobecom/bulk-updater/readme.md

 # Bulk updater script
 > A script for pulling in multiple .md files, making modifications and re-exporting as .docx
+> This repo has been archived as it is no longer used.

 ## Install:
 ```